-After all of this I determined that if I were to hire pep[le to do all of these things that I currently do for my family, it would cost me over $70,000 a year!
+If I were to hire people to do all of these things that I currently do for my family, it would cost me over $70,000 a year!

-This alone is a huge financial impact if (God forbid) something were to happen to me.
-And I didn't even include my other annual financial obligations, for instance, my kids’ tuition or our household bills and mortgage.
+That alone would have a huge financial impact if (God forbid) something were to happen to me.
+And I didn’t even include my other annual financial obligations, for instance, my kids’ education expenses or our household bills and mortgage.

-This is why life insurance is a non-negotiable for me.
+Life insurance is a non-negotiable for me for this reason.
 My 20-year, $500,000 term life insurance policy will help ensure my family is protected financially and can help to cover several years of the loss of my value and income.

 My husband also has a life insurance policy in place as well since he also contributes substantial income to our family.
-If you are the sole or primary breadwinner then putting yourself in this scenario makes having life insurance even more critical for you.
+If you are the primary female breadwinner or the only breadwinner, then putting yourself in this scenario makes having life insurance even more critical for you.

 Life insurance and your long-term goals

-n addition, similar to the gift my parents gave me, my husband and I have decided that we will be paying for our kids’ college education in full, wherever they choose to go.
-(As well as imparting financial literacy to my children).
+In addition, similar to the gift my parents gave me, my husband and I have decided that we will be paying for our kids’ college education in full, wherever they choose to go.
+(As well as imparting financial literacy for kids to my children).

 But again, if something were to happen to me, these goals could very well be thrown out the window if both my spouse and I don’t have a life insurance policy in place.

-This could mean a difficult retirement for me or my spouse and student debt for my children.
-All scenarios I don't want, and that’s why I recognize the importance of life insurance, in addition to my savings and investments, as a safety net.
+It could mean a difficult retirement for me or my spouse and student loan debt for my children.
+All scenarios I don’t want, and that’s why I recognize the importance of life insurance, in addition to my savings and investments, as a safety net.